 5. Rotate crops – rotate your crops each year so that pests don’t become established in one area.

-In conclusion, organic vegetable gardening doesn’t have to be difficult or time-consuming.
+In closing, organic vegetable gardening doesn’t have to be difficult or time-consuming.
 With these simple steps, you can start growing your own tasty and nutritious produce while reducing your environmental impact.
 Happy gardening!